Usually nothing bad, but sometimes…

 So why is household power loss different?

-Well, to be fair, many times it’s not.
-Power just … goes out, as if someone threw a switch.
+Many times it’s not; the power just goes out as if someone threw a switch.
 That’s pretty close to turning off the power as we discussed above.

-A great example are windstorms we suffer in the Seattle area from time to time.
-As trees fall onto power lines, various things happen:
+A great example is the windstorms we suffer in the Seattle area.
+As trees fall onto power lines, various things happen.

-- Power “blinks” while the power grid automatically re-routes our power through other circuits, compensating for a supply line that has just broken.
+- Power “blinks” while the power grid automatically re-routes through other circuits, compensating for a supply line that has just been cut.

 - Power “browns out” as power lines begin to short or fall onto trees and other structures, where they make a partial connection.
-Brown-outs occur when voltage on the line falls to levels lower than the normal 120 volts we use here in the U.S.
+Brown-outs occur when the voltage on the line falls to levels lower than the normal 120 volts used in the U.S.

 - Power “surges” as power lines short with each other or fall onto other electrical equipment.
 A surge pushes the voltage above the normal 120 volts.
 Automated equipment is supposed to cut power when this happens, but the leading edge of the surge almost always makes it out to customers in some form.

 - After any of the above, power may finally go out.
-It may go out suddenly, it may brown-out and go away, or it may go away in a sudden surge followed by darkness.
+It may go out suddenly, it may brown out and go away, or it may go away in a sudden surge.

-I use trees and a windstorm as an example here, since in our area most of the power distribution network to homes and businesses is above ground due to the distances involved.
-Even areas with primarily underground power distribution are still at risk, since the high-voltage feeds that bring power into your area are still typically above ground.
-And, of course, certainly other situations besides windstorms can cause power failures with all the symptoms I’ve described above.
+Even areas with primarily underground power distribution are still at risk, since the high-voltage feeds that bring power are still typically above ground.
+And, of course, situations besides windstorms can cause power failures with all the symptoms I’ve described above.

-Losing power due to a power outage is typically not nearly as “clean” as just turning off a switch.
+Losing power due to a power outage is typically not nearly as clean as just turning off a switch.
+And that “messiness” has the potential to damage connected electrical devices.

 Power loss protection